Purdue-CS193/lab-1-JacquieLeeYu/index.md

+#This Page Is Normal

+##A List of Normal Things I Like About Purdue

+-Rain

+-Food

+-That One Day When It Is Cold

+-The A/C In Other Dorms

+###Thank You For Reading My List Of Normal Things I Like About Purdue

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.